ADVENT: BEGINNINGS AND ENDINGS

 Advent is the beginning of the liturgical year; in the Christian calendar, each year finds a new start on the First Sunday of Advent.
 As structured in Roman Catholic practice today, the season begins with a focus on the end of time itself, then it takes us to a specific time when John the Baptist was preaching that end—the coming of God’s reign and the arrival of the messiah who would introduce that reign.
 Finally, it directs us to what is, from a Christian perspective, the hinge of all history: the birth of Jesus of Nazareth, son of Mary and Joseph, son of God (see Introduction to the Lectionary for Mass, 93).

-Our current season, therefore, serves as a bridge between the two celebrations of Christ’s coming—his coming in time, celebrated in the Christmas Season, and his return at the end of time, celebrated especially at the end of the liturgical year, from about the Solemnity of All Saints and especially on the Solemnity of Christ the King.
+Our current season, therefore, serves as a bridge between the two celebrations of Christ’s coming—his coming in time, celebrated in the Christmas Season, and his return at the end of time, celebrated especially at the end of the liturgical year, from about the Solemnity of All Saints and especially on the Solemnity of Our Lord Jesus Christ, King of the Universe.
 So even though Advent comes before Christmas in the calendar and is usually thought of simply as preparatory to Christmas, it is not merely a pre-Christmas season.
 In fact, Advent is a bridge that connects our celebrations of Christ’s two comings: a reminder that the fulfillment of Christ’s reign that we anticipate is rooted in the historical fact of the incarnation.
 The readings and other texts reflect the bridge character of this season and so should our music.

 THE MUSIC OF ADVENT